 Pastor John McCullough, the first full-time pastor, served from 1942 to 1943 and from 1948 until his retirement in 1979.
 Pastor Charles J. Shealy, Jr., served from 1943 until 1948, when Pastor McCullough returned from WW II.
 By 1979, the congregation had reached a confirmed membership of about 375.
 Pastor William R. Cobb followed Pastor McCullough arriving in Aiken on September 15, 1979.
 After Pastor Cobb left a call was extended on March 19, 1989 to Rev. John E. Wertz.
 Pastor Wertz accepted and assumed his duties at St. Paul in June of 1989.
 In January 1992, the congregation voted to purchase 4.99 acres at the corner of Trail Ridge Road and Highway 118, our present location.
 The first regular Sunday worship service was held at this location on September 22, 1996.
 The church was dedicated November 3, 1996, with Bishop David Donges presiding.
 Office space, classrooms, and the Margaret Lee Fellowship Center were dedicated on the same site on September 26, 1999.

 Diaconal Minister Beth Barkhau was the first diaconal minister called to serve St. Paul, serving from 2000 to 2012.
-Pastor Wertz resigned in 2003.
+In October of 2003, Pastor Wertz resigned his position at St. Paul to accept a call as Pastor of Christ the King Lutheran Church in Pinecrest, Florida.
 On October 17, 2004, the congregation voted to call Pastor Robert T. Byrne as Senior Pastor.
 He began serving on November 28, 2004.
-In July of 2011 the congregation affirmed Director of Music Kathleen Cartledge's call to the ministry of Word and Service and voted to call her as an Associate in Ministry (AIM Roster renamed Deacons in 2017).
-She was commissioned on October 16, 2011.
+In July of 2011 the congregation affirmed Director of Music Kathleen Cartledge's call to the ministry of Word and Service and voted to call her as a Rostered Minister.
+(AIM - Roster renamed Deacon in 2017).
+She was commissioned and installed October 16, 2011.

 In December, 2012, St. Paul purchased the vacant lot at the corner of Trail Ridge Road and the Hitchcock Parkway, providing space for future generations to expand the ministry at our current location.
 On March 24, 2013, the congregation voted to call Pastor Jeff Erbskorn as our first Associate Pastor.
 He began serving on May 20, 2013.